moynagar/MB-Docs/android/android_installation.md

 - No other device owner present in the device
 - Storage must not be completely full
 - Charging port must work (unless the idea is to install via QR code)
 - For Android version 14, signing out of all accounts in settings is a prerequisite for installation, this is done by going into _Settings_ => _Passwords and accounts_ and removing each one.
-This will mean that the user needs to sign in to their accounts once again after installation.
+This means that the user would need to sign into the accounts once again after installation.
 - Secondary Users such as Guest User, Multiple Users or Dual Messenger will cause the filter installation to fail, as such, these need to be removed as well.

 ## Brand Specific Instructions: